carpentries-incubator/intro-data-viz/episodes/01-graphical-elements.md

 ## Challenge 1: Match the name of the visual property to its picture

-Use this list of visual properties to label the pictures in the table below[^3].
+Use this list of visual properties to label the figures below[^3].

 1. Position on a common scale
 2. Position on non-aligned scales